Te Whāriki is for young children and is not like a school curriculum. It does not prescribe formal subject teaching.

-The curriculum for kōhanga reo is a document in its own right: Te Whāriki a te kōhanga a reo; both curricula (for kōhanga and other ECE services) share the same framework of principles and strands.
+The curriculum for kōhanga reo is now a document in its own right: Te Whāriki a te kōhanga a reo.
+Both curricula, for kōhanga and other ECE services, share the same framework of principles and strands.

 Te Whāriki sets out four broad principles, a set of strands, and goals for each strand.
 Below is an outline of these.

 The early childhood curriculum empowers the child to learn and grow.

 2. Kotahitanga – Holistic Development

 The early childhood curriculum reflects the holistic way children learn and grow.

 The wider world of family and community is an integral part of the early childhood curriculum.

 4. Ngā Hononga – Relationships